Taylorsville man charged with seriously injuring six-month-old child

 The charges stem from an investigation the sheriff's office began in late March, the release said.

-The assault is believed to have happened at Adkins’ house.
+The assault is believed to have happened at Adkins’ house when the child was about 7 months old, the release said.
 Adkins is the biological father of the child.

-No information was released on the age of the victim or their injuries.

 Adkins was jailed under a secured bond of $20,000.